50 Life Goals Examples For a Long, Happy, and Successful Life

 Life goals can be big or small, but they essentially act as a framework to help you work on things that actually matter to you.

-Why Is It Important To Set Life Goals?
+Why It’s Important To Set Life Goals?

 This isn’t to say that every aspect of your life needs to be planned or will go according to the plan.